Compline Wine Club - Local Pickup

 - Flexibility: See the wines before committing, skip a month if you want, and cancel anytime

-LOCAL PICKUP AND SHIPPING AVAILABLE: This monthly club is available for local pickup at Compline Restaurant and Wine Shop.
+LOCAL PICKUP AND SHIPPING AVAILABLE: This monthly club is available for local pickup at Compline Wine Shop.
+During checkout, you will be prompted to add a shipping address, but the club bottles will be held for you at our wine shop.
+Pickup on the 15th of the month or afterward.
 For shipping options, please click here.

 HOT WEATHER: Ground shipping during periods of hot weather may cause damage to wine.
 During summer months, we prefer to HOLD wine club shipments until the weather cools down.
 If you want to receive your wines immediately, please contact us at email@example.com to discuss alternative shipping options.